Tailscale

 1. Generate a Tailscale API key from the keys page of the admin console.

-• Set the App Admin to the team that should manage the Tailscale App in Opal.
+App adminThe team that should manage the Tailscale app in Opal.API Owners

-• Enter a Description of how you use Tailscale, so colleagues know what they’re requesting access to.
-For example, “SSH access to the production network”.
+DescriptionDescribe how you use Tailscale so your users know what they're requesting access to.SSH access to the production network

-• Set the Tailnet name to be your tailnet’s domain name.
-You can find the name of your tailnet by opening the admin console and copying the name next to the Tailscale logo in the upper left corner of the page, e.g., example.com, [email protected], or example.github.
+Tailnet nameYour tailnet's domain name.
+Find this by opening the admin console and copying the name next to the Tailscale logo in the upper left.example.com, [email protected], example.github

 1. Determine which Tailscale ACL tags should be imported into Opal.
 This is done by the App Admin.
-For each ACL tag that is selected, Opal will automatically parse the existing access rules and SSH access rules that apply to that tag, and which groups have access to the tagged sources using those rules.
+For each ACL tag that is selected, Opal automatically parses the existing access rules and SSH access rules that apply to that tag, and which groups have access to the tagged sources using those rules.

-Now a user can request access or SSH access to a specific tag in Tailscale, or to join a specific group.
+Now a user can request access or SSH access to a specific tag in Tailscale or to join a specific group.

 2312